ipbc-dev/BitTubeVid/support/doc/tools.md

   * Vimeo: https://vimeo.com/xxxxxx
   * Dailymotion: https://www.dailymotion.com/xxxxx

-The script will get all public videos from Youtube, download them and upload to PeerTube.
+The script will get all public videos from Youtube, download them and upload to BitTube.
 Already downloaded videos will not be uploaded twice, so you can run and re-run the script in case of crash, disconnection...

 Videos will be publicly available after transcoding (you can see them before that in your account on the web interface).

-**NB**: If you want to synchronize a Youtube channel to your PeerTube instance (ensure you have the agreement from the author), you can add a [crontab rule](https://help.ubuntu.com/community/CronHowto) (or an equivalent of your OS) and insert these rules (ensure to customize them to your needs):
+**NB**: If you want to synchronize a Youtube channel to your BitTube instance (ensure you have the agreement from the author), you can add a [crontab rule](https://help.ubuntu.com/community/CronHowto) (or an equivalent of your OS) and insert these rules (ensure to customize them to your needs):

 ```
 # Update youtube-dl every day at midnight
-0 0 * * * /usr/bin/npm rebuild youtube-dl --prefix /PATH/TO/PEERTUBE/
+0 0 * * * /usr/bin/npm rebuild youtube-dl --prefix /PATH/TO/BITTUBE/

 # Synchronize the YT channel every sunday at 22:00 all the videos published since last monday included
-0 22 * * 0 /usr/bin/node /PATH/TO/PEERTUBE/dist/server/tools/peertube-import-videos.js -u '__PEERTUBE_URL__' -U '__USER__' --password '__PASSWORD__' --target-url 'https://www.youtube.com/channel/___CHANNEL__' --since $(date --date="-6 days" +%Y-%m-%d)
+0 22 * * 0 /usr/bin/node /PATH/TO/BITTUBE/dist/server/tools/bittube-import-videos.js -u '__BITTUBE_URL__' -U '__USER__' --password '__PASSWORD__' --target-url 'https://www.youtube.com/channel/___CHANNEL__' --since $(date --date="-6 days" +%Y-%m-%d)
 ```

-Also you may want to subscribe to the PeerTube channel in order to manually check the synchronization is successful.
+Also you may want to subscribe to the BitTube channel in order to manually check the synchronization is successful.

-#### peertube-upload.js
+#### bittube-upload.js

 You can use this script to import videos directly from the CLI.